I have come that they may have life, and have it to the full. John 10:10

 Our key values, linked to the Church of England's vision, are

-'Hope, Dignity, Compassion and Wisdom'.
+'Hope, Dignity, Community and Wisdom'.

 To support us in our whole school collective worship, we use a resource called 'Roots and Fruits' designed to support 'whole school' worship, which is rooted in Bible teaching.
-This focusses on our value for the half term.
+This focuses on our value for the half term.
 In addition we link our Open the Book stories in school and church to the value too.

-KS1 - Children in KS1 have two Key Stage assemblies each half term, focussed on the value, using 'Oscar in the box' which allow them to explore the value further at an age appropriate level with an owl puppet called Oscar.
+KS1 - Children in KS1 have two Key Stage assemblies each half term, focused on the value, using 'Oscar in the box' which allow them to explore the value further at an age appropriate level with an owl puppet called Oscar.

 KS2 - Children in KS2 reflect 3 times a half term on the value and use a reflective journal to think about when they see others showing the value, when they see themselves showing it and how they can take their learning from the value forward in their lives.